 Related: How To Pursue a Career in Politics

 Tips for choosing the right type of journalism

-Since there are many different types of journalism, it’s important to choose the one best for your career.
+Since there are many types of journalism, it’s important to choose the one that's best for you.
 Here are some tips to help you select the right type for you:

 Consider your career path

-Different types of journalism have various career paths for professionals.
-Considering your career goals in journalism can help you choose the best path for you.
-For example, if you want to become an editor in chief, you’ll need to select a career path in journalism editing.
+Different types of journalism have different focuses.
+Considering your career goals in journalism can help you choose the best path.
+For example, if you want to become an editor-in-chief, you’ll need to select a career path in journalism editing.
 If you want to be a broadcast reporter, you may need to find entry-level jobs at radio or TV stations as an assistant first.